CPAN-Security/security.metacpan.org/docs/glossary.md

 This glossary is partly based on terms from the following sources.

+- (CPANSec 2024) – These are commentary and proposed improvements made by the author(s) of this document.
 - (CISA 2023) CISA [Types of Software Bill of Materials (SBOM)](https://www.cisa.gov/resources-tools/resources/types-software-bill-materials-sbom) (Public Domain)
 - (CPANSec 2024) CPAN Security Group improvements and commentary, marked with ✍️ (CC-BY-SA-4.0)
 - (SCVS 2020) OWASP [Software Component Verification Standard 1.0 Glossary](https://scvs.owasp.org/scvs/appendix-a-glossary/) Appendix A ([CC-BY-SA-4.0](https://github.com/OWASP/Software-Component-Verification-Standard/blob/master/LICENSE.txt))